puppetlabs/bolt/documentation/experimental_features.md

 state.
 This allows the Bolt team to gather feedback from real users quickly while iterating on new functionality.
 Almost all experimental features are eventually stabilized in future releases.
-While a feature is experimental, its API may change, requiring the user to update their code or configuration.
+While a feature is experimental, its API might change, requiring the user to update their code or configuration.
 The Bolt team attempts to make these changes painless by providing useful warnings around breaking behavior where possible.